Etor (Mashed Yam with Eggs)

 Boiled yam mashed with red palm oil and fried onions into a warm, savory orange puree, traditionally crowned with halved hard-boiled eggs.
 Etor is comfort food and ceremonial dish in one.

-Among the Akan and Ga, etor is the dish of milestones, served at puberty rites where a girl is fed mashed yam and an egg to mark her passage into womanhood, the egg standing for fertility and a smooth life.
-The same bowl shows up at birthdays and naming ceremonies, equal parts blessing and breakfast.
+Among the Akan and Ga, etor (oto) is the dish of milestones.
+At the Akan puberty rite bragoro, a girl who has had her first menstruation is fed mashed yam and an egg to mark her passage into womanhood — the oval egg standing for fertility, and tradition holds that a bride who eats etor with eggs on her wedding day is readying her womb to conceive.
+The same bowl turns up at birthdays, naming ceremonies, twin festivals, and rites of thanksgiving and mourning — equal parts blessing and everyday meal.

 Soft and fluffy like a savory mash, it is rich with the unmistakable musky sweetness of red palm oil and studded with sweet caramelized onion.
 A bite of the cool, creamy egg yolk against the warm orange yam is pure comfort, simple and deeply satisfying.